Lisa M. Landino

 Teaching

-Advanced Freshmen Chemistry (Chem 205) and General Chem I lab (Chem 103L)
+Advanced Biochemistry (Chem 415) and General Chem I lab (Chem 103L)

 General Chemistry II (Chem 208) and General Chemistry II lab (Chem 254)